 Admonition - definition of admonition by The Free Dictionary noun reprimand, warning, advice, counsel, caution, rebuke, reproach, scolding, berating, chiding, telling off (informal), upbraiding, reproof, remonstrance She is full of admonitions about smoking now that she's given up

-admonition, n. meanings, etymology and more - Oxford English Dictionary What does the noun admonition mean?
-There are two meanings listed in OED's entry for the noun admonition See ‘Meaning use’ for definitions, usage, and quotation evidence How common is the noun admonition?
-How is the noun admonition pronounced?
-Where does the noun admonition come from?
+admonition, n. meanings, etymology and more - Oxford English Dictionary There are two meanings listed in OED's entry for the noun admonition See ‘Meaning use’ for definitions, usage, and quotation evidence How common is the noun admonition?
+What is the etymology of the noun admonition? admonition is of multiple origins Partly a borrowing from French Partly a borrowing from Latin

 Admonition - Definition, Meaning Synonyms | Vocabulary. com When you're cautioned or warned about some mistake you might be just about to make, or some looming danger, you're receiving an admonition The strength and tone of an admonition determine whether it's a gentle, polite suggestion or more of a stern warning